ehsansh84/tutorials/general/cluster-backup.md

 Velero is installed! ⛵ Use 'kubectl logs deployment/velero -n spp-velero' to view the status.
 ```

+### How to back up manually?
+#### What Data should be in the Backup?
+There are two data items to be backed up:
+- The root certificate files /etc/kubernetes/pki/ca.crt and /etc/kubernetes/pki/ca.key.
+- The etcd data.
+Backing up the root certificate is a one-time operation that you do manually after creating the master with kubeadm init.
+The rest of this post deals with how to back up the etcd data.
+- Install etcdctl using: ` sudo apt-get install -y etcd-client`

+#### Tips about an ETCD backup:
+- Back up your cluster’s etcd data regularly and store in a secure location ideally outside the cluster
+- Do not take an etcd backup before the first certificate rotation completes, which occurs 24 hours after installation, otherwise the backup will contain expired certificates.
+- It is also recommended to take etcd backups during non-peak usage hours, as it is a blocking action
+- Back up your cluster’s etcd data by performing a single invocation of the backup script on a control plane host (also known as the master host).
+Do not take a backup for each control plane host.

 #### Refrences:
 - [How To Back Up and Restore a Kubernetes Cluster on DigitalOcean Using Velero
 ?](https://www.digitalocean.com/community/tutorials/how-to-back-up-and-restore-a-kubernetes-cluster-on-digitalocean-using-velero)